You must have a HMO licence if you rent out property shared by 3 or more people who are not related to each other.

 The council may attach conditions to your licence.

-All HMO licenses have these standard conditions.
+All HMO licences have these standard conditions.
 The standard conditions are on Belfast City Council's website.

 Your licence can include conditions that are specific to you or your property.
 These could include requirements to carry out certain work or to attend training.